 At the North Campus, a cluster of remote terminals in Alumni Hall connects the school on-line with the South Campus computer center's IBM 4381 and IBM 4341.
+In addition, the North Campus Computer Center utilizes a Digital Vax II.

 The center is administered and operated by professional staff members who are assisted by student consultants involved in a variety of projects.
 Microcomputing and word processing facilities in Alumni Hall are also accessible for student use in graduate work and research.
 New Hampshire College's computer center supports a variety of business software languages including BASIC, COBOL, FORTRAN, PASCAL, and the integrated academic operating system, MUSIC.
 Statistical and analytical packages such as SPSS and SAS, and simulation and modeling software, including GPSS and DYNAMO, are also accessible, along with specialized programs in marketing, production, accounting, and other disciplines.